7 Things to Consider When Choosing Windows and Doors.

-Good airflow doesn’t simply mean being able to open the windows and doors when the mercury climbs a bit.
+Airflow doesn’t simply mean being able to open the windows and doors when the mercury climbs a bit.

-Good airflow is essential for a cool and comfortable home and important for your health and the maintenance of your property.
+Good Airflow is essential for a cool and comfortable home and important for your health and the maintenance of your property.

 Impurities caused by poor ventilation can cause a range of health problems, from headaches and allergies to serious respiratory conditions caused by excessive mould.
 Mould and moisture can also cause the deterioration of walls and surfaces and other destruction to your home.